huawei-noah/SMARTS/examples/ros/README.md

 python3 exmples/src/src/ros_wrapper.py
 ```

-These may require you to explicitly start `rosmaster` node first
+These latter 2 may require you to explicitly start `rosmaster` node first
 if you don't already have an instance running, like:
 ```bash
 roscore &